Balcombe: St Mary's Church

 St Mary's Church is Balcombe's parish church, located to the north of the village, on London Road (B2036), at 51°03′45.6″N 0°08′10.3″W. The original church was built in the late 13th or early 14th century; it consisted of a chancel (now the south chapel) and a narrow nave (now the south aisle).
 The west tower, with a shingled broach spire, was added in the 15th century.
 The church was rebuilt in 1847–50, adding a north aisle (now the nave); and again in 1872–72, when the current north aisle and chancel were built.
 The church is built of local sandstone, with a Horsham Stone roof.
 The church is a Grade I listed building, listed for the tower (List Entry Number 1354797, first listed 28 October 1957).

+The actor Paul Scofield and his wife Joy are buried in the graveyard.

 The church is in the Church of England Diocese of Chichester, Archdeaconry of Horsham.